 Rebecca Bowen Creed

-handled many appeals before the state and federal courts.
-She is
+has handled many appeals before the state and federal courts.
+She

-magazine and as a " Super Lawyer" in the top 5% of Florida
+magazine and as a " Super Lawyer," recognized among the top

 Born and raised in North Carolina, Rebecca earned her